Oliver Mtukudzi: Career

-Mtukudzi grew up in Highfield, a poor neighborhood in Salisbury (modern-day Harare) in Southern Rhodesia.
+Mtukudzi grew up in Highfield, in Salisbury (modern-day Harare) in Southern Rhodesia.
 He began performing in 1977 when he joined the Wagon Wheels, a band that also featured Thomas Mapfumo and fellow guitarist James Chimombe.
 They were given the rare opportunity by Paul Tangi Mhova Mkondo, an African nationalist and music promotor, who provided money and resources to the group.
 He allowed them to perform at Club Mutanga (Pungwe) which, at the time, was the only night club available for blacks under Rhodesia's policy of segregation.
 Their single Dzandimomotera went gold and Tuku's first album followed, which was also a major success.
 Mtukudzi was also a contributor to Mahube, Southern Africa's "supergroup".

 With his husky voice, Mtukudzi became the most recognised voice to emerge from Zimbabwe and onto the international scene and he earned a devoted following across Africa and beyond.
 A member of Zimbabwe's KoreKore group, with Nzou Samanyanga as his totem, he sang in the nation's dominant Shona language along with Ndebele and English.
 He also incorporated elements of different musical traditions, giving his music a distinctive style, known to fans as Tuku Music.

 Mtukudzi had a number of tours around the world.
 He was on several tours in the UK, US and Canada to perform for large audiences.
 In 2017 Mtukudzi entertained guests at the wedding of Zimbabwean businessman Wicknell Chivayo.